 During this stage, the sponsor documents the problems and prepares a formal notice to send to your center.

-Step 2: Notice of Serious Deficiency
+Step 2: Notice of Serious Deficiency (Formal Notice Issued)

 Next, your sponsor sends you a Notice of Serious Deficiency, which includes:

-- The specific violations.
+- The specific violations (what the issue is)

-Step 3: Opportunity for Corrective Action
+Step 3: Opportunity for Corrective Action (Submit a Corrective Action Plan / CAP)

 In response to the formal notice, your center must submit a Corrective Action Plan (CAP) with the following information:

-Step 4: Notice of Proposed Termination & Disqualification
+Step 4: Notice of Proposed Termination & Disqualification (Appeal Rights Begin)

 If your corrective action plan fails to permanently correct the problems, your sponsor issues you a Notice of Proposed Termination and Disqualification.